theshteves/stevenkneiser.com/blog/links.md

 <br />

-**How would you approach the world differently if that window of opportunity was closing?** Thought experiment: if the internet as you knew it today only had another 10 years before fracturing, imploding, or getting monopolized by AI, would you reconsider your approach to this once in a planetary history opportunity?
+**How would you approach the world differently if that window of opportunity was closing?** Thought experiment: if the internet as you knew it today only had another 10 years before fracturing, imploding, or getting monopolized by AI, would you reconsider your approach to this once-in-a-civilization opportunity?

-**Your favorite friends, artists, & partners in the whole literal world are at last reachable** up there.
+**Your favorite friends, artists, & coworkers in the literal whole world are at last reachable** up there.
 Is it not worth a few extra years searching?
 Distance is no longer an excuse.
 I just didn't realize I even had a choice.

 <br /><br />